-The word “doula” is a Greek word meaning a non-medical person who gives physical, emotional, and spiritual support to any elderly person or someone with a life-threatening illness.
+The word “doula” is a Greek word meaning a non-medical person who gives physical, emotional, and spiritual support to an elderly person or someone with a life-threatening illness.

 Hospice manages the medical care.
-Doula is a non-medical person.
+A doula is a non-medical person.

 What is an Advanced Care Plan?

 An Advanced Care Plan is a document that has the kind of health and medical care you would consent to, or refuse, in a crisis.

 Advanced care planning increases the likelihood that your health care wishes will be fulfilled.
 Family members also benefit, feeling less anxious about their decisions on behalf of their loved ones, which leads to greater peace of mind.